smartwinnr/site-smartwinnr/site/content/trust/security-policy.md

                     SmartWinnr is constantly striving to reduce the severity and frequency of vulnerabilities in our products, services and infrastructure.
 To this end, we have a multi-faceted and continually evolving approach to vulnerability management that utilises both automated and manual processes across both our products and infrastructure.
                  </p>
                  <p>
                     We track vulnerabilities we identify using our internal ticketing systems, and we have created a purpose-built tool that provides a ‘single pane of glass’ view for tracking the current status of vulnerabilities that exist across our products and infrastructure throughout the SmartWinnr environment.
 This means we have a central point from which we can track every vulnerability that has been identified to ensure that nothing accidentally gets forgotten or overlooked.
-A summary is provided below, and more information is available in our dedicated paper on SmartWinnr’s approach to vulnerability management.
+A summary is provided below, and more information is available in our dedicated paper on <a href="/trust/security-incident-management" class="ml_custom_link">SmartWinnr’s approach to vulnerability management.</a>
                  </p>
             </div>
              <div id="">